DmitriiLipuntsov/WeatherApp/README.md

   - Main: Display current weather information for the user's location, including temperature, city name, and a brief weather condition description.
   - Forecast: Display a weather forecast for the selected location for the next few days.
 - Implement a central button in the tab bar with an enlarged size.
+- Allow users to check the weather for a specific city by entering its name.
 - Handle location access permission requests and display appropriate messages to the user.
 - Offline mode: Cache weather data for offline viewing.